vivtcjp/sample-app/README.md

 This application allows users to book autonomous bus rides by selecting the origin, destination, and date.

 ### Features
-- Choose origin and destination
+- Choose origin and destination from dropdown lists
 - Select date of travel
 - Search for available bus rides
 - Modern and intuitive user interface